 - Botchamania, as the name implies, is dedicated to collecting such events.

 - If you're Triple H, you just laugh and hang a lampshade on it.

-- The DVD of Emmitt Otter's Jug Band Christmas has a blooper reel, consisting primarily of a repeatedly botched scene where a drum was supposed to roll out of a shop and fall in a very specific way.
+- The DVD of Emmet Otter's Jug-Band Christmas has a blooper reel, consisting primarily of a repeatedly botched scene where a drum was supposed to roll out of a shop and fall in a very specific way.
 As the story goes, it went perfectly for the first test, while they weren't actually filming, and they kept trying over a hundred times to get it right, and it never fell the "right" way again.
 The puppeteers remained in character the whole time, resulting in some absolutely hilarious, laugh-until-you-pass-out outtakes.
 There's also:

-Porcupine: (after botching a line)
+Porcupine: [after botching a line] Aww ffffffooey.

 - A Shari Lewis and Lamb Chop sketch has Lamb Chop with breasts made out of ping-pong balls; in an outtake one pops out and rolls away; the resulting horrified expression on the puppet is priceless.

 - From Sesame Street, we have this clip of Julia Louis-Dreyfus cursing in front of Elmo and Zoe.

 - I want a GODDAMN CONCERTED EFFORT to mention the Casey Kasem blooper reel with the dead dog dedication.
 Or do you need to come out of a FUCKING UP-TEMPO RECORD first?